rare-magma/guitos/README.md

 ## About

-guitos is a simple budgeting app that helps you figure out where your money went and plan your budget ahead of time.
+guitos is a budgeting app that helps you figure out where your money went and plan your budget ahead of time.

 It stores data in your browser's local storage ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)).
 Your private financial data doesn't leave your browser.